UBS says communications head Willi resigns

-ZURICH Oct 14 UBS's communications chief Michael Willi will leave the Swiss bank by April, according to a memorandum seen by Reuters on Sunday, as management struggles to unite behind a plan to cut jobs.
+ZURICH UBS's UBSN.VX communications chief Michael Willi will leave the Swiss bank by April, according to a memorandum seen by Reuters on Sunday, as management struggles to unite behind a plan to cut jobs.

 Willi is resigning to take up an undisclosed new position elsewhere, UBS Chief Executive Sergio Ermotti and operating chief Ulrich Koerner said in the memo to staff on Friday.
 UBS confirmed the contents of the memo.